 Coursework suitable for meeting the professional electives:

 Courses are grouped thematically.
 However, students are not restricted to any one theme.
 Other 300+ level science or engineering courses may be considered with approval from the curriculum coordinator.
-Note that taking a class at SU may incur additional costs, so please speak with your advisor prior to registering for these.
+Note that taking a class at SU or Upstate Medical may incur additional costs, so please speak with your advisor prior to registering for these.

 Inorganic and Physical Chemistry